marinaserranomontes/annotation-widget/README.md

 OpenTok iOS Annotations Plugin -- Beta
 ===========================

 The Annotations plugin adds annotation and frame grab capabilities to OpenTok for iOS.
-It's written in Objective C but also offers Interface Builder support.
+It's written in Objective-C but also offers Interface Builder support.

 As a beta, this code is subject to change.
 Pull requests are welcome.
 You can also email feedback to collaboration-tools-beta-program@tokbox.com.